Alex Call Player Props: Nationals vs. Astros

 Alex Call At The Plate

-- Looking at the 60 games he has played this year, he's hit a home run in three of them (5.0%), and in 1.2% of his trips to the plate.
+- He has gone deep in 4.9% of his games this year, and 1.2% of his chances at the plate.

-- Call has an RBI in 14 of 60 games this season, with multiple RBI in five of them.
+- Call has had an RBI in 14 games this year (23.0%), including five multi-RBI outings (8.2%).
 He has also driven in three or more of his team's runs in one contest.

-- He has scored in 19 of 60 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.